w-decker/How-To-Terminal/README.md

 # How-To

-This is a private repository that stores instructions, notes and code surrounding how to use GitHub using mac terminal.
+This is a private repository that stores instructions, notes and code on how to use GitHub using mac terminal.

 # Git and Terminal